Halim (name)

-In Islam, Al-Halīm is one of the 99 names of God, with that meaning.
+In Islam, Al-Halīm is one of the 99 names of God, with that meaning, but is in the definite article ("Al-" prefix).

 Abdul Halim or Abdel Halim means servant of God, as thus described, and bearers of that name are listed on that page.

 Halim is also a Chinese Indonesian surname based on Lim (林).

 Given name

 Halim is also used as an abbreviated version of Abdul Halim, or independently, as a name given to a male.
 Examples of that are: